maliskovik/ansible-base/README.md

 * admin_accounts - list containins names of admin-type user accounts to be created
-> For each username specified, a directory with the same name must exist in the `roles/base/files/users`. and must contain `.ssh/id_rsa.pub` file with the users public key.
+> For each username specified, a directory with the same name must exist in the location specified by the base_users_dirs variable. and must contain `.ssh/id_rsa.pub` file with the users public key.

 ## Optional variables:
 * user_accounts: list containing names of normal user acounts to be created.